-So to cut down on your cost of transportation, it’s best that you consider taking public transport.
+So to cut down on your cost of transportation, it’s best to consider taking public transport.

-Aside from being inexpensive and reliable, public transport also offers you a way to cut down your budgets to the lowest through its discount pass, season deals, and free bus service deals.
+Aside from being inexpensive and reliable, public transport also offers you a way to cut down your budget to the lowest through its discount pass, season deals, and free bus service deals.

 You can also save on your transportation expenses by sharing rides with neighbors or friends.

-Bulk buying is no doubt a way to save extra money because things bought in bulk are cheaper.
+Bulk buying is undoubtedly a way to save extra money because things bought in bulk are cheaper.
 But it can come with a few challenges if not done properly.